jennbarosa/furious/README.md

 ### Development Warning
 furious is in **very early development.** There are a lot of issues that I'm aware of, and a ton more that I'm not aware of.
 A lot of things may need to be reworked or changed completely.
 The current state of FURIOUS is purely a proof of concept and not intended to be a final product.

+## Contributions
+Know a way to improve furious?
+I'd love for you to contribute!
+Feel free to open an issue or a PR- I <u>will</u> review and test it!

 ## Building
 ```bash
 mkdir build